eurostat/correspondenceTables/README.md

 [![all downloads](https://cranlogs.r-pkg.org/badges/grand-total/correspondenceTables)](https://CRAN.R-project.org/package=correspondenceTables)
 <!-- badges: end -->

-# correspondenceTables
+# CorrespondenceTables

-Creating or updating correspondence tables between two statistical classifications
+Empowering the seamless creation and refinement of correspondence tables between two statistical classifications, such as NACE, CPA, CN, and more.
+This toolkit not only streamlines the process of generating and updating these tables but also provides functionality for retrieving classification and correspondence tables.
+It includes features for conducting quality control on classifications and offers a comprehensive analysis of correspondence tables with the ability to aggregate them effectively.

 ## installation